Unfortunately, your basic homeowners policy does not cover earthquake damage.

 For comprehensive protection, you need an earthquake endorsement added to your standard policy.
 Earthquake activity occurs in nearly all parts of the U. S. including Maine.
 Click here to view a map of recent Maine earthquake activity.

-In fact, in a 20 year period between 1975 and 1995, earthquakes occurred in every state except Wisconsin, Iowa, North Dakota and Florida, per the USGS.
+In a 20 year period between 1975 and 1995, earthquakes occurred in every state except Wisconsin, Iowa, North Dakota and Florida, per the USGS.
 According to a poll taken in 2016 by the Insurance Information Institute, only 8 percent of U. S. homeowners have earthquake coverage on their home.
 Even in California, just 11 percent of homeowners had earthquake coverage as of last year, according to the California Insurance Department.

 Below are some facts to consider when purchasing earthquake insurance.